arunpariyar/dc-interior-consultant/README.md

 ## Overview

-This is the team page for a fictional team that was built with vanilla css and sass.
+This is a fully responsive homepage for a fictional interior consultant company that was built with vanilla css and sass.

 ### Acknowledgement